behemot-biz/game-of-conkers/README.md

 header (logo/nav) taken from love running/bokashi

+Correct use of event listener and show/hide elements Help from Mentor Rohit --> paste in the code from mentor
 ### bug fix
 attack button acts up.
 when computers looses attack button stays red when game starts,